094459/newsletter-oss-projects/README.md

 [cedar-go](https://aws-oss.beachgeek.co.uk/3qf) provides the Go implementation of the Cedar policy language.
 Check out the README for a quick example of how to use Cedar within your Go applications, and am looking forward to seeing how Go developers start to incorporate this into their applications.(#192)

+**CloudConsoleCartographer**

+[CloudConsoleCartographer](https://aws-oss.beachgeek.co.uk/3uk) is a project that was released at Black Hat Asia on April 18, 2024, Cloud Console Cartographer is a framework for condensing groupings of cloud events (e.g. CloudTrail logs) and mapping them to the original user input actions in the management console UI for simplified analysis and explainability.
+It helps you detect signals from the noise more efficiently, which is always important when you are dealing with security incidents. (#196)

 **CloudGrappler**

 [CloudGrappler](https://aws-oss.beachgeek.co.uk/3qb) is a purpose-built tool designed for effortless querying of high-fidelity and single-event detections related to well-known threat actors in AWS.
 Andi Ahmeti has put together a blog post, [Introducing CloudGrappler: A Powerful Open-Source Threat Detection Tool for Cloud Environments](https://aws-oss.beachgeek.co.uk/3qc), that provides an overview of how this works with examples.(#192)